 These objectives form an important part of the interim progress assessment.
 They also serve to verify that you have completed the program’s research component.

-The C.T.
-Lamont Primary Health Care Research Centre (CTLC) at the University of Ottawa’s Department of Family Medicine delivers the program.
 This innovative and results-based program gives research trainees the opportunity to integrate research and clinical care.
 The two training streams are:

 - Clinician Scholar Program (one year)

 The Clinician Scholar Program in Primary Health Care Research or Medical Educational Research is an intensive one year program.
 Once completed, you will obtain the designation of Clinician Scholar from the College of Family Physicians of Canada.
 This is a non-degree option, which involves 70% research and 30% clinical.